See Introducing Unicode for an introduction to Unicode.

 32

-which might have been more what you were expecting - 119066 is the decimal representation of octal 1D11A.
-The difference between the two builds can mean some oddness in slicing strings... (as noted in http://www.python.org/dev/peps/pep-0261/).
+which might have been more what you were expecting - 119066 is the decimal representation of hexadecimal 1D11A.
+The difference between the two builds can mean some oddness in slicing strings… (as noted in http://www.python.org/dev/peps/pep-0261/).

-Recent discussion about UCS-2, UCS-4 and Python 3 here: http://mail.python.org/pipermail/python-dev/2008-July/080886.html
+Some discussion about UTF-16 / UCS-2, UCS-4 and Python 3 here: http://mail.python.org/pipermail/python-dev/2008-July/080886.html